nigel-bruce-khan/BEASTLAB22/assignment4/report/README.md

 - #pragma omp parallel for (static,1)
 - #pragma omp distribute parallel for.

 The results for rome and thunder are shown below.
-Only for this task we decided to display the graphs using an irregular x-axis containing all data size values, to observe with more detail what happens with each size increment.
+Only for this task and 1.5a we decided to display the graphs using an irregular x-axis containing all data size values, to observe with more detail what happens with each size increment.

 | Thunder                          |   Rome                         |